 "At its core, the substantial evidence rule is a reasonableness test or a rational basis test."
-If the agency decision is not "supported by substantial evidence in the record," or if the decision is "arbitrary, capricious, or an abuse of discretion," the decision must be reversed.
+If the agency decision is not "supported by substantial evidence in the record[,]" or if the decision is "arbitrary or capricious or characterized by abuse of discretion or clearly unwarranted exercise of discretion[,]" the decision must be reversed.
 The scope of review is based upon "the reliable and probative evidence in the record as a whole."
 However, the agency's decision should be affirmed if: "(1) the findings of [the] underlying fact[s] in the order fairly support the [agency's] findings of ultimate fact[s] and conclusions of law, and (2) the evidence presented at the hearing reasonably supports the findings of underlying fact[s]."
 Resolution of factual inconsistencies and ambiguities is within the realm of the agency and the goal of the substantial evidence rule is to guard that function.

-^{405.} Id.; see also City of El Paso v.
-Pub.
-Util.
-Comm'n, 883 S.W.2d 179, 186 (Tex.
-1994) (advising that the court's role in a substantial evidence review is to determine whether the evidence, when viewed in its entirety, would lead reasonable minds to agree in their conclusions concerning the disputed action).
-"Substantial evidence" is a term of art, which means "such relevant evidence as a reasonable mind might accept as adequate to support a conclusion" of fact.
+Therefore, the reviewing court is only concerned with the reasonableness of the agency's order and "not the correctness of the which means "such relevant evidence as a reasonable mind might accept as adequate to support a conclusion" of fact.
 Lauderdale v.
 Tex.
 Dep't of Agric., 923 S.W.2d 834, 836 (Tex.
 App.-Austin 1996, no writ) (quoting Pierce v.
 Underwood, 487 U.S. 552, 564-65 (1988)).